irispajus/DonkeyCar/README_speed_integration.md

 - velocity.py (handles speed regulation)
 - sensordata.py (reads data from Arduino nano, sensor)
 - serial_port.py (additional code to support data reading from serial port)
-- usb_test.py (optional sketch to test how and if the Arduino nano sends the data from sensor correctly)
+- usb_test.py (optional script to test how and if the Arduino nano sends the data from sensor correctly)

-Modified sketches (recommended to be used from DonkeyCar version 5.0 and add the modifications)
+Modified script (recommended to be used from DonkeyCar version 5.0 and add the modifications)
 - complete.py (used entirely new version from 5.0)
-- manage.py (added StepSpeedController, VelocityNormalize, StepSpeedController)
+- manage.py (added StepSpeedController, VelocityNormalize, ArduinoSpeedReader)

-Additional sketches loaded, some are just needed to complete the sketches downloaded from version 5.0
+Additional scripts loaded, some are just needed to complete the scripts downloaded from version 5.0
 - odometer.py
 - tachometer.py
 - kinematics.py